-Earth Day Virginia will leverage the power of Earth Day 2020 to drive a sustainability action wave across Virginia.
-2020 will mark Earth Day’s 50th Anniversary!
-As the global coordinator of Earth Day, Earth Day Network is working to make sure that Earth Day 2020 is the most diverse global mobilization in defense of the environment in world history.
-Join us and register to become a Virginia Earth Day partner today.
+EARTHDAY.ORG™ – Virginia will leverage the power from Earth Day 2021 to drive a sustainability action wave across Virginia.
+As the global coordinator of Earth Day, EARTHDAY.ORG works hard to make sure that Earth Day 2021 is the most diverse digital global mobilization in defense of the environment in world history.

 Our Local Focus: Community Greening Efforts in Virginia

 From the mountains to the coast, Virginia is a leader in the environmental movement.
 In Charlottesville, the University of Virginia unveiled its sustainability plan on Earth Day 2016; Richmond launched RVA Green 2050 to reduce community-wide greenhouse gas emissions 80% by 2050; and Virginia Beach released its Comprehensive Sea Level Rise and Recurrent Flooding Response Plan.

 We must support the VA Coastal Protection Act and the Regional Greenhouse Gas Initiative (RGGI).
 RGGI is a market-based program to reduce greenhouse gas emissions, composed of individual carbon dioxide budget trading programs in nine states.
 The Virginia Air Pollution Control Board (APCB) has approved new rules to reduce and cap carbon emissions from large power plants, an important step for the state to participate in the Regional Greenhouse Gas Initiative (RGGI).